-- 8.4.1 The Article 8 hearing body for the purposes of this Anti-Doping Policy at first instance is CAS or a hearing body recognised or approved in writing by ASADA on a case-by-case basis.
-Any appeal from a first-instance decision will be heard by CAS. - 8.4.2 Should a Person elect to have a hearing in accordance with Article 8 or Article7.9.3, the Person will be responsible for filing their application for a hearing withCAS, and paying any applicable CAS fees.
+- 8.4.1 The Article 8 hearing body for the purposes of this Anti-Doping Policy at first instance is the NST.
+Subject to Article 13.2, any appeal from a first-instance decision will be heard initially by the Appeals Division of the NST.
+Any appeal from the Appeals Division of the NST will be heard by the Appeals Division of CAS in accordance with the provisions applicable before such court. - 8.4.2 Should a Person elect to have a hearing in accordance with Article 8 or Article 7.9.3, the Person will be responsible for filing their application for a hearing with the NST and paying any applicable fees.

-- 8.4.3 ASADA and the sporting administration body are both entitled to present evidence, file submissions, cross-examine witnesses and do any other thing necessary for the enforcement of this Anti-Doping Policy at any hearing under this Article.
-Unless otherwise agreed in writing between ASADA and the Sporting administration body, ASADA will take the lead in presenting the matter in any hearing. - 8.4.4 Each party shall bear in equal proportions any upfront fee of CAS (excluding the initial CAS application fee which shall be borne by the party applying).
-Should it be found that no anti-doping rule violation has been committed, ASADA shall reimburse the Athlete or other Person their application fee and their portion of the upfront fee.
-Each party shall otherwise bear their own costs.
+8.4.3 SIA and the sporting administration body are both entitled to present evidence, file submissions, cross-examine witnesses and do any other thing necessary for the enforcement of this Anti-Doping Policy at any hearing under this Article.
+Unless otherwise agreed in writing between SIA and the Sporting administration body, SIA will take the lead in presenting the matter in any hearing.